 Traditionally, coffin sprays (sometimes referred to as casket sprays) are usually chosen by close family members as the main floral tribute.
 Letter tributes (such as 'DAD or 'NAN') are also sometimes ordered by the family.
-If you are arranging an Attended Funeral, we'd advise you have the flowers delivered to the crematorium on the morning of the funeral.
+If you are arranging a Family Led Funeral, we'd advise you have the flowers delivered to the crematorium on the morning of the funeral.